 Where is the clinical trial located?

 Each clinical trial has one or more administering hospital, and you’ll be expected to go to that hospital for each treatment and follow-up session.
 Participating in a trial several states away may seem exciting, but travel and expenses can quickly take their toll.

-How will this limit my treatment options?
+Will a clinical trial this limit my treatment options?

 Clinical Trial Payment Options

 Many organizations are willing to sponsor clinical trial participation for individuals when financial barriers would otherwise restrict their ability to join.

-Have you been diagnosed with mesothelioma?
+If you’re concerned about the cost of care, talk to your doctor.
 You may be entitled to financial compensation to cover the costs of treatments.
 Talk to our of our Patient Advocates today to find out more about your eligibility for financial compensation.